Maxime-hnh/MyMovies-v1/README.md

 # :tv: MyMovies-v1 (march 2023)

+-  ⚠️ This project is not responsive and is intended to be used on mobile devices only.
--  :iphone: A mobile site to search for movies, read the description, watch trailers, etc. Using themovieDB API
+-  :iphone: A mobile site to search for movies, read the description, watch trailers, etc. Using themovieDB API.

 # :link: URL :
 - https://mymovies-mh.netlify.app/